Second Sunday of Easter

 Mary ran off to tell the apostles the good news, but nobody believed her!!
 Well, would you?
-If someone were to tell you that the chap who died last week was seen around, would you believe him?
+If someone were to tell you that the chap who died last week was seen at the bus stop in front of the supermarket, would you believe him?

 Easter afternoon: the road to Emmaus

 Two disciples went off on a journey to a nearby town, Emmaus.
 Jesus came up to them but they didn’t recognise him.
 Link this with Mary in the earlier story.
 Jesus asked what they were discussing and they told him about the crucifixion and the reports that he had been seen but they were unsure about the reports.
 Jesus explained to them the passages in the Bible about himself.
 When they arrived at Emmaus, the two disciples invited Jesus to stay with them for supper.
 When he broke the bread, they recognised him.
 Link this with the words during the institutional narrative at mass, “Do this in memory of me”.
 But he disappeared from their sight.

 That evening, the apostles were all gathered in a locked room because they were afraid.
 Jesus walked through the door and had supper with them.
 His first words to them were “Peace be with you”, the same words we use at mass.